 Be aware of your surroundings and mindful if someone is nearby who could look over your shoulder when you key in your password.
 That cute guy at the coffee shop may be smiling at you because he knows how to access your account.

 We hope this will help you realize that your computer security is not something to take lightly.
 While we can’t help you with fixing your computer, we can help you if you feel your checking or savings accounts may be in jeopardy.
-Please contact your Personal Banker or our Customer Care Team if you have concern that someone may have access to your bank accounts or online banking.
+Please contact your Personal Banker or our Customer Care Team if you have concerns that someone may have access to your bank accounts or online banking.
 We can walk you through the process and help you determine if your bank accounts are at risk.
-If they are, we’ll help you get new accounts setup and the old ones closed.